 Selecting an egg donor can be the hardest decision for many intended parents.
 Certainly, there are various factors to be considered when making a choice.
 You should carefully consider the qualities and factors that matter to you the most.
 Thankfully, there are thousands of egg donors available in Mexico so you will be spoilt for choice.
 Most of all, it is vital to find a reliable clinic with an extensive donor database to make the selection easier for you.

 What should you pay attention to before travelling for IVF in Mexico?

 There are a few things you should pay attention to when choosing a Mexican clinic and later travelling from the USA for treatment.
 First of all, make sure you have all the necessary documents before you book your flights.
-If you do not have a passport, remember that it can take a few months to process, so make sure you apply for it well in advance.
+Passport applications may take months to process so ensure you have the appropriate travel documentation.
 If you are a US national, you do not require a visa to enter Mexico as a tourist, a visitor in transit or for business purposes.
 Entering Mexico as a tourist will allow you to stay in the country for up to 180 days, much longer than you actually need for IVF treatment.

 Secondly, before you select the clinic for your treatment, do careful research and focus on the effectiveness of the treatment, IVF success rates and customer service.
 Some Mexican clinics are run by European fertility centers and have very good results when it comes to IVF.
 The average egg donation success rate in such clinics is over 60% per embryo transfer.

 You may be interested in reading more about egg donation success rates here and how these are calculated by clinics.